Playable

 Madvent 4: End of the Line

-A custom launcher for the 2023 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
-As lead coordinator and launcher developer for the series, I created a fully dynamic train that journeys through various biomes and navigates twisting terrain to connect the individual games.
+The launcher for the 2023 Madvent event, an annual Haunted PS1 collaboration where ~30 creators release games daily throughout December.
+With co-developer Vladimere Lhore, I created a fully dynamic train that journeys through various biomes and navigates twisting terrain to connect the individual games.

 Genesis